Are Wiper Blades Recyclable?

 You can take your used wiper blades to many different locations such as auto parts stores, local government offices, and even some auto repair shops who may offer this service depending on their location.
 Additionally, there are several online companies who specialize in collecting and safely disposing of old wipers so they don’t end up in landfills.

-Similarly, see if you can recycle chinet paper plates.
+Similarly, see if you can recycle paper bags.

 Types of Materials Used in the Manufacturing of Wiper Blades